StarArawn/kayak_ui/kayak_book/src/widgets/effects.md

 ## Creating a Side-Effect

-A side-effect (we'll call them "effects" for short from here on) can be registered to the `KayakContext` with a set of state dependencies.
+A side-effect (we'll call them "effects" for short from here on) can be registered to the `KayakContextRef` with a set of state dependencies.
 When any of the given states are changed, the effect closure will be called.
 These dependencies are passed by reference into the *dependency array*.

 ```rust,noplayground
 # #[widget]